 Displaying red, green, and white during the fiestas aren’t the only ways to commemorate Mexican Independence Day.
 People gather to eat traditional Mexican foods during this holiday.
-Chiles en Nogada is a Mexican dish with shades of the Mexican flag, and it’s a favored food during this time.
+For example, Chiles en Nogada is a Mexican dish with shades of the Mexican flag, and it was a favored food during this time.

 Pozole, a soup constructed from hominy and pork, is also a preferred food for Independence Day parties.
-When it comes to beverages, tequila and mezcal are the preferred beverage along with any Mexican Cervezas.
+Tequila and mezcal are the preferred beverages, along with any Mexican Cervezas.

-No matter how you celebrate, 16 de Septiembre is a time to come together with family and friends to celebrate and enjoy great food, spirits, and Mexico’s Independence! ¡Viva Mexico!
+No matter how you celebrate, 16 de Septiembre is a time to come together with family and friends and enjoy great food, spirits, and Mexico’s Independence! ¡Viva Mexico!

-There’s nothing more Mexican than a traditional dish like Pozole.
+There’s nothing more Mexican than a traditional dish like pozole.
 I’ve added our family recipe below.
-Pozole is a rich, hearty, delicious soup made with pork and hominy.
-Made during the fiestas like 16 de Septiembre or during Christmas festivities.
+Pozole is a rich, hearty, delicious soup made with pork and hominy during fiestas like 16 de Septiembre or Christmas festivities.
 Regardless, you can make this anytime you feel like it.
 It’s excellent during the winter months.

 - 4 quarts of water

 - 1 pound pork spare ribs or baby back ribs